Electronic identification for sheep and goats

 In finalising the transition package and standards the following documents have been updated:

-Find out more about 'cost neutral' electronic tags and how to order them:
+Find out more about 'subsidised tags' electronic tags and how to order them:

 Minister Pulford (11 November 2016): Protecting Our Sheep And Goat Industries